Ankushryuga/Skills-Prepration/Kafka/kafka-architecture.md

-**Kafka Broker** : its essentially a server that store and deliver messages to consumers.
+**Kafka Broker** : its essentially a server that store and deliver messages to consumers. it runs the kafka and manages all the topics.

 Inside kafka broker: there are **Kafka Topic**, and kafka topics are categorized channels where messages stored and exchange, basically kafka topic is used to hold events that matches certain categories.